A Unified Solution to Video Fusion: From Multi-Frame Learning to Benchmarking

 \subsection{UniVF Details}

 The proposed UniVF framework is made up of four key components: a feature extractor, an optical flow estimator, a feature warping module, and a feature decoder, which are responsible for extracting frame-wise features, estimating their displacements from frame to frame, aligning them, and reconstructing the fused frames, respectively.
-Illustration of model architecture is shown in \cref{fig:UniVF_pipeline}.
+An illustration of the architecture is shown in \cref{fig:UniVF_pipeline}.

-\bfsection{Feature Extraction} The task of this component is to extract domain-specific and spatially rich features from each source video stream.
-Given a pair $\{\mathcal{V}_1,\mathcal{V}_2\}$, for each time step $t$, we extract a snippet of three consecutive frames from each source: $\{I^k_{t-1}, I^k_t, I^k_{t+1}\}$ where $k=1,2$.
+\bfsection{Feature Extraction} The goal of this component is to extract domain-specific and spatially rich features from each source video stream.
+Given a pair $\{\mathcal{V}_1,\mathcal{V}_2\}$, for each time step $t$, we extract a snippet of three consecutive frames from each source: $\{I^k_{t-1}, I^k_t, I^k_{t+1}\}$ where $k\in \{1, 2\}$.
 Each video stream has a dedicated encoder $\mathcal{E}_k(\cdot,\cdot,\cdot)$ consisting of several Restormer blocks~\cite{DBLP:conf/cvpr/ZamirA0HK022}, which is shared across the three frames of the same source:

-\bfsection{Optical Flow and Feature Warping} The difference between video fusion and single-frame image fusion lies in the ability of video fusion to jointly leverage multiple consecutive frames.
+\bfsection{Optical Flow and Feature Warping} The difference between video fusion and single-frame image fusion lies in the ability to jointly reason over multiple consecutive frames.
 By exploiting information from preceding and succeeding frames, video fusion can capture dynamics and enhance feature extraction in the current frame.
 Thus, inspired by~\cite{chan2022basicvsr++,DBLP:journals/tip/LiangCFZRLTG24}, we explicitly estimate dense optical flow to align features from adjacent frames to the current time step.
-Specifically, given two consecutive frames $I^k_s$ and $I^k_t$ ($s \in \{t-1, t+1\}$), SEA-RAFT $\mathcal{S}(\cdot,\cdot)$~\cite{DBLP:conf/eccv/WangLD24}, a state-of-the-art optical flow estimator, predicts the bidirectional flow $\mathcal{O}^{k}_{s \rightarrow t}$:
+Specifically, given two consecutive frames $I^k_s$ and $I^k_t$ ($s \in \{t-1, t+1\}$), SEA-RAFT $\mathcal{S}(\cdot,\cdot)$~\cite{DBLP:conf/eccv/WangLD24}, a SOTA optical flow estimator, predicts the bidirectional flow $\mathcal{O}^{k}_{s \rightarrow t}$:

+Each optical flow field represents the motion of pixels from one frame to another, where each flow vector indicates the displacement of a pixel to its corresponding location in the neighboring frame.
 We choose SEA-RAFT~\cite{DBLP:conf/eccv/WangLD24} for its combination of simplicity, efficiency, and accuracy, which suits our video fusion scenario.
-The estimated optical flow fields are then used to warp the features from adjacent frames to the current time step:
+Then, to temporally align features, UniVF performs feature warping based on these estimated flows via (differentiable) bilinear sampling.
+The bidirectional flow fields $\mathcal{O}^{k}_{s \rightarrow t}$ are used to warp the deep features from adjacent frames to the current time step: